hackerpeanutjohn/RainDigest/README.md

 - Summaries are saved to `./output` folder as Markdown files.
   - **Filename Limit**: Titles are truncated to 50 characters to prevent filesystem errors.
 - Processed bookmarks are tracked in `./data/history.json`.

+## Data Privacy & Cloud Storage

+### Google Gemini (Audio/Video)
+- Audio and video files are uploaded to Google Gemini for processing.
+- **Privacy**: Files are stored in your Google AI Studio account.
+- **Retention**: This tool relies on Google's default auto-expiry (usually 48 hours for files uploaded via API).
+They are **not** immediately deleted by this tool to allow for debugging, but they are not public.

+### Cloudflare R2 (Images)
+- If R2 is configured, extracted keyframes are uploaded to a public bucket.
+- **Retention**: This tool automatically runs a cleanup job on every execution. **Files older than 30 days are permanently deleted** from the R2 bucket to save costs and privacy.
+- **Public Access**: Files in R2 are accessible via the `R2_PUBLIC_DOMAIN` you configured.

 ## Cost Estimation
 This tool heavily relies on **LLM APIs**.